-Not far from Charlie's checkpoint is a place called Topographie des Terrors, which is located on the ruins of the Gestapo and SS headquarters during the Nazi German period.
-The original building was destroyed by Allied forces.
-Now it is an open-air museum, from which the Berlin Wall passed.
+Not far from Checkpoint Charlie, there is a place called "Topographie des Terrors" (Topographie des Terrors), located on the site of the Gestapo and SS headquarters in Nazi Germany.
+The original building was bombed by Allied forces.
+It is now an open-air museum, and the Berlin Wall passed through here.
 It is a relatively well-preserved section of the Berlin Wall.
-I particularly liked their documentation center, but I saw it in a hurry, mainly because I had to go a little late and had to see people turn off the lights "rush visitors" before leaving.
-In so many pictures and materials, I pay more attention to the expression of ordinary people in that era, the excitement of the people, the indifference to death and the worship of totalitarianism, which are both remote and familiar to us.
-The trip to Berlin gave me a strong feeling that the Germans are indeed a reflective nation, daring to face up to the dark history of the country, which is reflected in many details.
-Berlin is not only a place with history, but also a place with stories.
-It is worth visiting again.
+I particularly like their documentation center, but I watched it a bit hastily, mainly because I went a little later and kept seeing people turn off the lights to "catch guests" before leaving.
+In so many pictures, I pay more attention to the expressions of ordinary people in that era than to understand the cruelty of the Nazis.
+The passionate sentiment, the indifference to death, and the worship of totalitarianism are far and familiar to us.
+The trip to Berlin gave me a strong feeling that the Germans are indeed a reflection-oriented nation and dare to face up to the country's dark history.
+This "competition" with themselves is reflected in many subtleties.
+Berlin is not only a place with history, but also a place with stories, worth visiting again.

 The terrorist execution ground in Berlin is next to the Memorial to the Murdered Jews, which was the place where the German Nazis slaughtered Jews.
 It is very eerie and terrifying here.
 The exhibition area shows the scenes of the Nazi killings in pictures and texts.
 It is really scary to watch.
 But they still respect the Germans.
 They face their own history so squarely, which is much better than Little Japan.

 Jeremy_Dodson: I recommended Parliament Building,Berlin Cathedral,Museum Island,Brandenburg Gate,Under the Linden Trees